All About Ultra Violet Testers

 SAFETY

 UVB and UVC can burn the eyes or skin.
-When used in sun beds they are specifically designed to burn (tan) the skin, but the user must wear dark glasses to protect the eyes.
-Prolonged exposure (including as over-sunbathing) can lead to skin cancer.
+When used in sun beds they are specifically designed to burn (tan) the skin but the user must wear dark glasses to protect the eyes.
+Prolonged exposure (e.g. too much sunbathing) can lead to skin cancer.
 We do not sell UVB or UVC torches.

 Susceptibility to skin being burnt by UV light depends on skin colour.
 Brown-skinned people are less sensitive to being burnt by UV light, melanin in the skin provides protection; completely black-skinned people have a variation, eumelanin, which gives even greater protection.
-This dates from a time when most humans lived in Africa.
-When humans spread northwards, to lands where there wasn't much sunshine, fair skin evolved; it evolved so that people were more sensitive to UV light, because UV light is necessary for producing vitamin D in the skin.
+This dates from a time when humans spread northwards from Africa to lands where there wasn't much sunshine, fair skin evolved; it evolved so that people were more sensitive to UV light, because UV light is necessary for producing vitamin D in the skin.

 As you keep scrolling down, you will see photos taken under each of our UV lights at various distances and in various lighting conditions.
-But first, here are four general examples.
-Click on each picture to make it larger.
+But first, here are four general examples (click/tap on each picture to see it enlarged).

 Here is banknote, a cheque and a stamp in ordinary light: